SEE222 - Embedded Systems Design

 |Scheduled learning activities - campus||

-For weeks 1-6 students are required to engage in 2 x 2 hour classes, and a 1 x 2 hour seminar per week.
-For weeks 7-11 students are required to engage in a 2 x 3 hour studio per week.
+Week 1-6: 1 x 2 hour seminar per week.
+Week 7-11: 2 x 3 hour studio per week.
 All students are required to attend and participate in project-based activities for this unit at scheduled sessions during the trimester.

 |Scheduled learning activities - cloud (online)||